Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 View this post on Instagram

-Hoboken has no shortage of workout studios and inside the Monroe Center is no exception.
-Local Barre can be found at suite C300 in the center and is a barre studio that offers classes that both barre newbies and seasoned professionals can enjoy.
+Hoboken has no shortage of workout studios, and inside the Monroe Center is no exception.
+Local Barre can be found at suite C300 in the center and is a barre studio that provides classes that both barre newbies and seasoned professionals can enjoy.
 The studio was founded by Jen DeMarco in 2010 and has been keeping Mile Square residents fit ever since.
-Beyond the Monroe Center, Local Barre can be found Uptown, too, at Maxwell Lane.

 Lo-Fatt-Chow | Suite C103